 Politics, Law & NGOs

 Some challenging internship fields to place in Madrid are:

-- Architecture – alternate placements potentially in interior design or landscape architecture
+• Architecture – alternate placements potentially in urban design or landscape architecture

-- Financial Operations (i.e. investment banking or stock market) – alternate placement in business related positions
+• Financial Operations (i.e. investment banking or stock market) – alternate placement in business related positions or international commerce

 Tuition and Program Fee